This page gives information about causes of death on the Mortality Trends website.

 WHO codes: ICD-7 001-138, 470-483, 500, 690-698; ICD-8 001-136, 460-474, 680-686; ICD-9 001-139, 279.5, 279.6, 466, 487, 680-686; ICD-10 A00-A999, B00-B999, J00-J029, J10-J118, J20-J229, L00-L089.

-Encompasses all deaths considered to have resulted from an 'external' cause, such as water (drowning), fire (burns), drugs (unintentional poisoning), a vehicle (motor vehicle crash), a person's own hand (suicide), or the hand of others (murder, state execution, war).
+Encompasses all deaths considered to have resulted from an 'external' cause such as water (drowning), fire (burns), drugs (unintentional poisoning), a motor vehicle (motor vehicle crash), a person's own hand (suicide), or the hand of others (murder, state execution, war).

 WHO codes: ICD-7 E800-E899; ICD-8 E800-E899; ICD-9 E800-E899; ICD-10 V01-Y899.